jgiuffrida/dnd/stranger.md

         - i worry about the rest of us
         - i sealed the entrance to the kennel
         - i'm sorry, we didn't know
-    - Toilyn jumps into the cart and pulls the lever
+    - Toilynn jumps into the cart and pulls the lever
     - I tried to make it, no chance, that thing was fast
     - Welp, she's gone
     - Malkin went to find her